Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Method

 \subsection{Dense Feature Head}

 Inspired by VICReg~\citep{bardes2022vicreg} and VICRegL~\citep{bardes2022vicregl}, we add a projection block for the self-supervised feature learning on real images.
 This projection block consists of two layers that bring the feature dimension first down to 256 and then to~$D$.
 In our experiments we choose $D=3$, which has the advantage of being easily visualizable as RGB colors.
-Low dimensionality in contrastively learned features are a common choice~\citep{florence2018dense} and indeed, we did not observe higher performance in initial experiments with higher $D$.
+Low dimensionality in contrastively learned features is a common choice~\citep{florence2018dense} and indeed, higher $D$ does not lead to better performance (see \cref{sec:ablations}).

 The fact that the self-supervised feature learning uses a different projector than the semantic segmentation provides the necessary decoupling: Since SAM oversegments the image, it is important that the segmentation head can ignore some fine-grained differences visible in the dense feature output (see the exemplary SAM output in \cref{fig:samout}).